 This 12-credit Archives Advanced Certificate can be taken as part of a student's M.S.L.I.S. degree or as a post master's certificate for those holding an M.L.S. from as ALA accredited program.
 Designed to prepare students for careers in archives and related fields such as special collections, digital libraries, records management, and museums, this course of study focuses on archival theory, practice, and research.
 Considered part of the broader field of cultural informatics, archives and digital archives have wide application in today's information landscape.

 Museum Libraries Certificate

-The museum libraries concentration is an innovative program designed for students considering careers in museum libraries and related cultural institutions such as research and academic libraries.
-Students who envision themselves working in today's dynamic information environment—as leaders in the museum field—gain the necessary skills to forge new connections between museum libraries—both real and virtual—and users; integrate digital collections and services with physical places and resources; and provide user education and outreach in global networked environments.
+The Museum Libraries Certificate is an innovative program designed for students considering careers in museum libraries and related cultural institutions such as research and academic libraries.
+Students who envision themselves working in today's dynamic information environment—as leaders in the museum field—gain the necessary skills to forge new connections between museum libraries, both real and virtual, and users.
+They also learn to integrate digital collections and services with physical places and resources, as well as provide user education and outreach in global networked environments.